fluree/docs.flur.ee/src/content/0.9.1/docs/schema/schema.md

 (`?auth_id`) | The `_id` of the current _auth, if any.
 (`flakes`) | The transaction flakes that edit the specified attribute.
 (`?user_id`) | The `_id` of the current user, if any.
-(`db`) | Returns a database object with the following keys: dbid, block, and permissions.
+(`db`) | Returns a ledger object with the following keys: dbid, block, and permissions.